NOAA-GFDL/GFDL-VortexTracker/README.md

 * Edit tcvit_date file
 * Edit runscript

-**Note:** This runscript is configured for bash shells, if the user is using a different shell please change necessary varibales <br />
+**Note:** This runscript is configured for bash shells, if the user is using a different shell please change necessary variables <br />
 Also, note that the runscript only works for netcdf data for the time being. <br /> <br />